Deb Fiscella / Center Stage Marketing

 ABOUT UNEXPECTED STAGE COMPANY

-Celebrating its ninth season in 2018, Unexpected Stage Company is a professional regional theater company founded by Christopher Goodrich and Rachel Stroud-Goodrich.
+Celebrating its tenth season in 2019, Unexpected Stage Company is a professional regional theater company founded by Christopher Goodrich and Rachel Stroud-Goodrich.
 The company dedicates itself to honoring the intricacies and intimacies of the complete human experience and, to that end, seeks to unite people, place and storytelling in order to explore interconnection.
-Past productions include Carly Mensch’s Oblivion, Deb Margolin’s 8 STOPS, Helen Hayes Award Recommended Candy and Dorothy, Helen Hayes Award Recommended The Lady in the Van, Women’s Voices Theater Festival entry Trish Tinkler Gets Saved, and Kooman and Dimond’s Dani Girl (three Helen Hayes Award nominations).
+Past productions include Helen Hayes Award Recommended productions of Be a Good Little Widow, Oblivion, Candy and Dorothy, and The Lady in the Van.
+Other audience or critical favorites include Alex and Olmsted’s Milo the Magnificent, Deb Margolin’s 8 STOPS, and Kooman and Dimond’s Dani Girl (three Helen Hayes Award nominations).
 Visit www.unexpectedstage.org and www.facebook.com/unexpectedstage.

 This project is supported in part by funding from the Montgomery County government and the Arts and Humanities Council of Montgomery County.